U.S. reclaims top spot for world’s fastest supercomputer

 The United States regains the title of owning the word’s fastest supercomputer after years of Chinese dominance.

-China’s Sunway TaihuLight supercomputer and its 93 petaflops of compute power are powered by Sunway SW26010 processor.
+China’s Sunway TaihuLight supercomputer and its 93 petaflops of compute power are powered by the Sunway SW26010 processor.
 Based at the National Supercomputing Center in Wuxi, China, the supercomputer had been the top ranked supercomputer in the world for the past two years.

-Titan, which also uses Nvidia GPUs at Oak Ridge National Laboratory, comes in at seventh fastest in the world.
-Titan was ranked the fastest supercomputer in November 2012 edition the TOP500 but that title has belonged to Chinese supercomputers since 2013, including Tianhe-2, a supercomputer developed by China’s National University of Defense Technology.
+Titan, which also uses Nvidia GPUs at Oak Ridge National Laboratory, comes in at seventh-fastest in the world.
+Titan was ranked the fastest supercomputer in the November 2012 edition of the TOP500, but that title belonged to Chinese supercomputers from 2013 until now — including Tianhe-2, a supercomputer developed by China’s National University of Defense Technology.

 For the first time ever, in TOP500 rankings last fall, China surpassed the United States in total number of ranked supercomputers, 202 to 143.

+That trend continued in the latest report, with the number of ranked U.S. supercomputers falling to 126 as China’s total climbs to 206.

+China and the United States are followed in the largest number of ranked supercomputers by 36 systems in Japan, 22 in the United Kingdom, and 21 in Germany.

-Many of the world’s supercomputers are being used by governments to carry out high performance computing and train deep AI models with massive amounts of data.
-For example, the world’s fifth fastest supercomputer and fastest in Japan is named Artificial Intelligence Bridging Cloud (AIBC).
+Many of the world’s supercomputers are being used by governments to do things like carry out high performance computing and train deep AI models with massive amounts of data.
+For example, the world’s fifth-fastest supercomputer and fastest in Japan is named Artificial Intelligence Bridging Cloud (AIBC).

+Updated 3:35 a.m. to include additional information from TOP500 about top ranked nations.